quantumlib/OpenFermion/docker/README.md

 Here the numbers 8888 simply specifies the port number through which the Docker container communicates with the browser.
 If for some reason this port is not available, any other number in 8000-9000 will do.

-When the terminal enters the Docker container, run Jupyter notebook by
+When the terminal enters the Docker container, run a Jupyter notebook with:

 ```
 jupyter-notebook --allow-root --no-browser --port 8888 --ip=0.0.0.0